wazo-platform/wazo-js-sdk/README.md

 ```

 - `content`: string
-  The message content you want to send to all participants of the room.
+  The message content you want to send to all participants in the room.

 #### Sharing the user screen